-And finally, Chameleons which could count as Demonic Spiders at first.
-They make themselves invinsible which makes them immune to all kinds of damage and they have a dickish tendency to re-appear just on you, causing Collision Damage, followed-up by an attack which will cause you to lose another 10 hitpoints.
+And finally, Chameleons, which could count as Demonic Spiders at first.
+They make themselves invisible, which makes them immune to all damage, and they have a dickish tendency to re-appear right on top of you, causing Collision Damage, followed by an attack which will cause you to lose another 10 hit points.

-There was once a game for the Atari 2600 called Adventure.
-In certain difficulty levels, a bat would fly throughout the game stealing whatever item the player was carrying and exchanging it for another, or sometimes just outright taking it.
-This could prove especially annoying as the bat would sometimes steal the player's sword, and replace them with, oh, say, the DRAGONS.
+Adventure: In certain difficulty levels, a bat flies throughout the game, stealing whatever item the player is carrying and exchanging it for another, or sometimes just outright taking it.
+This can prove especially annoying as the bat will sometimes steal the player's sword, and replace it with, oh, say, a DRAGON.

 Cave Run 3D has these annoying groups of purple bats which, while they don't actually harm you, crowd around you and slow you down just enough for your character to have a higher chance of missing the next jump and going splat.